jonasbjurel/shellyShedder/README.md

 License: Apache 2

 ## Description:
-This script maintains a load that prevents the group fuse to trip and provide methods for northbound shedding systems to limit the current load.
+This script maintains a load that prevents a single phase group fuse to trip and provides methods for northbound shedding systems to limit the current load.
 Channels defined in "first_to_last_to_shed" are shedded one after one in priority order.
 Shedding decisions are based on the "fuse_rating_setting", "fuse_char_setting", "margin_factor_setting" and "current_restriction_setting".
-Shedding is not only based on over-current, but on the fuse characteristics for expected trip time or north-bound system set limitations, shedding happens at the time for which the fuse would trip divided by the "margin_factor_setting", or instantaneously if the current exceeds north-bound
+Shedding decisions are not only based on over-current, but on the fuse characteristics for expected trip time or north-bound system set limitations, shedding happens at the time for which the fuse would trip divided by the "margin_factor_setting", or instantaneously if the current exceeds north-bound